On Casual Privacy and Lemmy

 access, and a subsequent migration to lemmy/kbin, there was some

-about how lemmy is not due to not deleting stuff properly.
+controversy about how lemmy is not due to not deleting stuff properly.
 Or

 well, it was recent when I started writing this post.
 The default response, and one I agree with was simple (paraphrased)